sv-serhii-qa/Portfolio-/Test-check-lists.md

 - Search with special characters → validation or empty results

-- Search with no results → “No products found” message shown
+- Search with no results → “No products found” message shown.

+- Search with empty field → validation message shown.

 #Browse the catalog
 - Catalog page loads successfully